smartcontractkit/hardhat-starter-kit/README.md

 ## Deploy

 Deployment scripts are in the [deploy](https://github.com/smartcontractkit/hardhat-starter-kit/tree/main/deploy) directory.
 If required, edit the desired environment specific variables or constructor parameters in each script, then run the hardhat deployment plugin as follows.
 If no network is specified, it will default to the Kovan network.

 This will deploy to a local hardhat network

-This will deploy to a local hardhat network